Online, Virtual and Classroom Courses

 In this blog, we will lift the lid on carbon offsetting, decipher the allegations, and investigate whether offsetting is feasible to combat climate change.

-I first discovered the notion of offsetting emissions through my recent study of the IEMA Foundation Certificate in Environmental Management (I documented my learning journey through several learner diaries).
+I first discovered the notion of offsetting emissions through my recent study of the ISEP Foundation Certificate in Sustainability and Environmental Management, formerly the IEMA Foundation Certificate, (I documented my learning journey through several learner diaries).

 The course described carbon offsetting as an attempt to neutralise one's carbon emissions by investing in environmentally-friendly initiatives.
 These initiatives would 'offset' the emissions generated by the same company through schemes that include;